AndreaCossu/ContinualLearning-SequentialProcessing/README.md

-# ContinualLearning-SequentialProcessing
-Continual Learning with Gated Incremental Memories for Sequential Data Processing.
+# ContinualLearning with Gated Incremental Memories for sequential data processing
 Paper accepted at IJCNN 2020.

 ## MNIST task
-Change `download=False` to `download=True` in `mnist.py` to download dataset.
-Then, run the script with your hyperparameters of choice.
+Run the script with your hyperparameters of choice.

 ## Audioset task
-Download `bal.h5`, `eval.h5` and `unbal_train.h5` from [here](https://drive.google.com/drive/folders/1IlsVeAD9iAhK1Keu958RR8hXd2rcRnq5?usp=sharing) and put them in `tasks/audioset/data`.
-Then, run `audioset.py` with your hyperparameters of choice.
+Download `bal.h5`, `eval.h5` and `unbal_train.h5` from [here](https://drive.google.com/drive/folders/1IlsVeAD9iAhK1Keu958RR8hXd2rcRnq5?usp=sharing) and put them in `tasks/audioset/data/`.
+Then, run `audioset_task.py` with your hyperparameters of choice.

+## Devanagari task
+Download Devanagari dataset from [here](https://drive.google.com/file/d/1dcP0m02bRyKGebZxwq_jMifuTZsXk5RJ/view?usp=sharing) and put `Train` and `Test` folder inside `tasks/mnist/data/Devanagari_CL/`.
+Then, run `mnist.py --devanagari` with your hyperparameters of choice.